 The critique of "Objective Truth" and "Absolute Reality" above is an example of what is known as "Philosophy".
 In English-speaking societies "Philosophy" usually means "Overall View".
 This is not what "Philo-Sophia" ("Love of Wisdom" in Greek) meant in ancient Greece where it was invented.
-In Academic circles "Philosophy" is the study of what thinkers like Socrates, Plato, Aristotle, Descartes, Hume, Kant, or Hegel wrote.
-I define philosophy as "the activity of reshaping human reasoning".
-The creative critique of our reasoning eliminating implicit assumptions and inadequacies and creating improved reasoning.
-I reject the finality of any interpretation of reality.
+In Academic circles today "Philosophy" is the study of what thinkers like Socrates, Plato, Aristotle, Descartes, Hume, Kant, or Hegel wrote.
+I define philosophy as "Thinking about thinking" or "A creative critique of thinking eliminating misleading assumptions and inadequacies and improving thinking.".
+I reject the finality of all interpretations of reality.
 This does not mean current interpretations are false.
 It means they can always be improved.
-Ordinary thinking investigates the world; philosophy investigates our thinking, our concepts and reasoning.
-It liberates us from enslavement to our mental creations by revealing their limitations and by creating better tools for thinking.
+Ordinary thinking investigates the world; philosophy investigates our thinking about the world, our concepts and reasoning.
+It liberates us from enslavement to all our mental creations revealing their limitations and creating better means for thinking.

 Examining the difference between "Truth" and "Reality" reveals errors in the concepts of "Objective Truth" and "Absolute Reality" but it does not invalidate the concepts of "Truth" and "Reality".
 It replaces "Objective Truth" by "Subjective Truth" and "Absolute Reality" by "Transient Reality".
-It reveals that truth is always subjective, and reality is ever changing, never final.
-It exposes "Truth" as an edited interpretation of reality that changes when reality - or its interpreter's priorities - change.
+It reveals that truth is always subjective, and reality is ever evolving, never final.
+It reveals "Truth" as an edited interpretation of reality that changes when reality - or the interpreter - changes.

 Thinking shapes doing.
 Flawed thinking shapes flawed doing.
-In Politics flawed thinking shapes flawed doing that often kills millions.
+In Politics flawed thinking shapes doing that often kills millions.
 In later chapters we shall see how belief in "Objective Truth" caused thinkers like Hegel and Marx, and leaders like Lenin and Trotsky, to make mistakes that ruined their projects.